HMML Global Operations: India

 In 2023, HMML began work with DiPiKA to digitize and catalog endangered, largely-Hindu manuscripts written in Sanskrit, Malayalam, and Manipravalam languages.
 These collections are kept in private households and religious institutions of the two southernmost states of Kerala and Tamil Nadu.
 The manuscripts are the only traces left of specific intellectual, religious, and literary traditions peculiar to that part of the Indian subcontinent.
 The project, which expands a differentiated and multilingual history of these regions, is a collaboration with EFEO, CSMC, and the Vadakke Madham Brahmaswam.

-Mar Aprem Mooken, Chaldean (Assyrian Church of the East) Metropolitan of India, holding a Syriac manuscript from the collection of the Metropolitanate in Thrissur, India
+Mar Aprem Mooken, Chaldean (Assyrian Church of the East) Metropolitan of India, holding a Syriac manuscript in the collection of the Metropolitanate in Thrissur, India

-Mar Aprem Mooken, Chaldean (Assyrian Church of the East) Metropolitan of India, holding a Syriac manuscript from the collection of the Metropolitanate in Thrissur, India
+Mar Aprem Mooken, Chaldean (Assyrian Church of the East) Metropolitan of India, holding a Syriac manuscript in the collection of the Metropolitanate in Thrissur, India

 Portuguese-era church, Thrissur